 This is the second post to using the Urban Ranger Response Call from NYC Open Data first post.
-The data did not have specific location information, such as XY coordinates, but there was a field Property in the database.
-Using this field, I decided to try out geocoding the information in ArcGIS Online.
+The data did not have specific location information, such as XY coordinates, but there was a field Property

 To start, let’s read in the data.
 In viewing the first 10 rows, I already see we might have some cleaning needed for this column also.
 “WashingtoM” vs “WashingtoN” Square Park.